kimco2/CryptoClustering/README.md

 # Predicting whether cryptocurrencies are affected price changes

 ## **Overview**
-Predicted whether cryptocurrencies    are affected by 24-hour or 7-day price changes using python and unsupervised learning.
+Predicted whether cryptocurrencies are affected by 24-hour or 7-day price changes using python and unsupervised learning to cluster cryptocurrencies with a K-means algorithm.

 Aspects to note:
 - Cryptocurrencies clustered with K-means algorithm